 On a separate occasion, I sampled the 2012 Osezno Zinfandel.
 Osezno means bear cub.
 A cub is young and lively, which sets the stage for this wine as it is spirited and lively.
 I found a medium-bodied, smooth wine with flavors of bramble, dark cherry, and blackberry.
 There were hints of black pepper and allspice on the finish.
 As the wine sits, aromas of violets and licorice become very apparent—the wine ages 20 months in Hungarian Oak.

 As mentioned earlier, Oso Libre raises Black Angus.
 Consequently, one must visit the winery for a tasting event to enjoy a meal of Black Angus beef.

-Accordingly, Oso Libre is primarily known for its red wines, yet what is reflected in all their wines is the spirit of the Oso Libre Ranch and the Paso Robles region.
-Oso Libre represents the spirited free bear, which is apparent in the Osezno, bear cub.
+Accordingly, Oso Libre is primarily known for its red wines, yet what is reflected in all the wines is the spirit of the Oso Libre Ranch and the Paso Robles region.
+Oso Libre represents the spirited free bear, which is apparent in the Osezno bear cub.
 Furthermore, one will also discover all Oso Libre wines are Querida because wine enthusiasts can be assured they will love the quality found in each bottle.

 Note: Common to the wine industry, this writer received hosted wine from Oso Libre Winery.
 While it has not influenced this review, the writer believes in full disclosure.